webtoknow/fx-trading-app/07_Frontend_Development/Exercise/README.md

 Mock server is used to create a fake API to mock the backend data using [JSON Server](https://github.com/typicode/json-server).

+**Note**: The Mock Server serves as a **backup solution** for local development when the backend services are not available.
+If you completed the previous Frontend session and configured the reverse proxy (Exercise 0.1), you should already be integrated with the real backend services.
+Use the Mock Server only if you need to work independently without the backend.

 Let's install its packages:

 ```bash